YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/history/Solution_I/README.md

 # Solution I

-The discussion below is not about the most recent version, but about various intermediate versions, on their good characters or problems
+The discussion below is not about the most recent version, but about various intermediate versions, on their good characters or problems.
+Regarding relational simplification, the older version and the newest version share the same idea despite slightly different implementations.

 ## Relational Simplification of Rational Numbers